Mostafadevelper/NearByPlacesApp/README.md

 # NearMe Locations iOS App

-App display information about nearby places around user using user’s current location specified by Latitude and Longitude
+App uses **Foursquare API** to display information about nearby places around user using user’s current location specified by Latitude and Longitude

 ## Implemented Using